Nearby cycles on Drinfeld-Gaitsgory-Vinberg Interpolation Grassmannian and long intertwining functor: Abstract miscellanea

-where $\varpi$ is the canonical anti-involution whose restriction on the sets of objects is the identity map (see \cite[Chapter 9, Subsection 2.2]{GR-DAG1}), and $\DGCat^d$ is the full subcategory of $\DGCat$ consisting of dualizable DG-categories.
+where $\varpi$ is the anti-involution whose restriction on the sets of objects is the identity map (see \cite[Chapter 9, Subsection 2.2]{GR-DAG1}), and $\DGCat^d$ is the full subcategory of $\DGCat$ consisting of dualizable DG categories.
 Also, the above diagram is compatible with the Verdier duality for D-modules on indschemes of ind-finite type.

 \vsp The following lemma is put here for future reference \begin{lem} (c.f. \cite[Lemma 6.9.1(2)]{raskin2015d}) For a separated finite type scheme $S$, and two placid indshemes $\mCY_1,\mCY_2$ over $S$, write $\Delta':\mCY_1\mt_S\mCY_2\to \mCY_1\mt \mCY_2$ for the base-change of the diagonal map $\Delta:S\to S\mt S$.
 Then the functor induces an isomorphism